AUCOHL/Fault/README.md

 ## Installation
 Type `git submodule update --init --recursive` in the terminal to initialize submodules.

 Then simply invoke `swift install.swift`.
-This will install it to `~/bin` by default, type `swift install.swift help me` for more options.
+This will install it to `~/bin` by default.
+You can customize this installation directory by executing `INSTALL_DIR=<path> swift install.swift`.

+You may need to add `~/bin` to path depending on your OS.

+To uninstall this, you can simply invoke `fault uninstall`.

-## Usage without installing
+## Usage without installation
-A special consideration is osu035 will not be used automatically.
+Osu035 will not be used automatically and `fault uninstall`, `fault -V` will not function.